DHTMLX/docs-suite/docs/toolbar/api/api_datepicker_properties.md

 - `disabled` - *boolean* - defines whether a Datepicker control is disabled
 - `hidden` - *boolean* - defines whether an Datepicker is hidden
 - `icon` - *string* - optional, an icon for a Datepicker, the name of the icon from the used [icon font](helpers/icon.md)
-- `label` - *string* - optional, a text label for a Datepicker control
 - `parent` - *string* - the parent of the block/item
 - `value` - *string, Date* - optional, the initial value of a Datepicker, if not specified - the current date is applied by default
 - `width` - *string* - optional, the width of the field